-The expenditure approach is the most commonly used GDP formula, which is based on the money spent by various groups that participate in the economy.
+The expenditure approach is the most commonly used GDP formula, which is based on the money spent by various groups.

 GDP = C + G + I + NX

-C = consumption or all private consumer spending within a country’s economy, including, durable goods (items with a lifespan greater than three years), non-durable goods (food & clothing), and services.
+C = consumption or all private consumer spending within a country’s economy, including, durable goods, non-durable goods, and services.

 G = total government expenditures, including salaries of government employees, road construction/repair, public schools, and military expenditure.

 I = sum of a country’s investments spent on capital equipment, inventories, and housing.

 NX = net exports or a country’s total exports less total imports.